konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 # DNS

 All the access to KRE services require of a hostname due to the use of Ingress objects and certificates.
-In order to get a deployment and management processes easier we recommend to delegate a subdomain `kre` of a domain owned by you to a `Route53` DNS hosted zone, and create a wildcard entry pointing to the Load Balancer of the Ingress Controller.
+In order to get a deployment and management processes easier we recommend delegating a subdomain `kre` of a domain owned by you to a `Route53` DNS hosted zone, and create a wildcard entry pointing to the Load Balancer of the Ingress Controller.

 ## Get Ingress Controller hostname